vothuckhanhhuyen/hellinger-variational-autoencoders/README.md

 # Hellinger Multimodal Variational Autoencoders
-Official PyTorch implementation for HELVAE, from the paper Hellinger Multimodal Variational Autoencoders, published at AISTATS 2026.
+Official PyTorch implementation for HELVAE, published at AISTATS 2026.

 This repository is based on the implementation of the ICLR 2021 paper **[Generalized Multimodal ELBO](https://github.com/thomassutter/MoPoE)**.